mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/4_enums/index.md

 ## Pattern matching

-Pattern matching is a powerful feature of Rust and many functional languages, but it's slowly making its way into imperative languages like Java and Python.
+Pattern matching is a powerful feature of Rust and many functional languages, but it's slowly making its way into imperative languages like Java and Python as well.

 {{ include_code_sample(path="lessons/4_enums/pattern_matching.rs", language="rust") }}